American Dreams: Series epilogue

 After the hippies leave, Meg is seen pensively staring out of the bus window.
 The next moment, Meg is standing outside of her former home in Philadelphia, having taken a detour from heading to New York.
 She runs into her nephew Trip (who is now much older), who tells her that he knows who she is (based on family photos).
 When asked, she tells him that she came because she wanted to see her family.
-Trip tells her that everyone is inside, watching the first ever moon landing (placing the epilogue on July 20, 1969, the day Apollo 11 landed on the Moon).
+Trip tells her that everyone is inside, watching the first crewed Moon landing (placing the epilogue on July 20, 1969, the day Apollo 11 landed on the Moon).
 Tripp reveals that JJ now has a job building space suits for astronauts.
 Suddenly, Jack (Meg's father) comes out and calls for Trip to come in, when he sees Meg.
 Trip goes inside, and Helen (Meg's mother) comes outside calling for Jack, but stops when she sees Meg.

 An awkward silence passes among the three, until Jack invites Meg inside for leftovers.
 Jack enters the house as Meg walks up and grabs Helen in a hug, while Jack looks on from inside.
 Once everyone goes inside, the scene pans out, with Neil Armstrong's famous moon landing address providing a voiceover until the screen goes black.